#1 Alternative to Meta Workplace.

 The disadvantages of intranets

 No technology is without its drawbacks.
-As good as intranets are for connecting employees, managing knowledge, and supporting processes such as onboarding, they are often labor-intensive to maintain.
+As good as intranets are for connecting employees, managing knowledge, and supporting processes such as onboarding, they are often labour-intensive to maintain.

 The disadvantages of intranets that companies typically struggle with are: